UMBCCyberDawgs/umbccyberdawgs.github.io/dawgctf.md

 This year DawgCTF will be from April 10-12.

 You can register and form teams on [MetaCTF](https://metactf.com/join/dawgctf26).
+For in-person competitiors, don't forget to fill the [Google Form](https://docs.google.com/forms/d/e/1FAIpQLSf4v43nqTSbd5CY4_7URnSLqFHhTE0MouLwoBXVVJqmVPov5Q/viewform?usp=header).

 To stay up-to-date on developments you can join the [DawgCTF Discord](https://discord.com/invite/NTJaCuaUTm).